Safe at School

 Read about your child’s rights under Section 504, the Americans with Disabilities Act, and other federal laws.

-If you have more questions about your child's rights or need help with on-going problems related to diabetes care at school, call us at 1-800-DIABETES (342-2383) or send an email to AskADA@diabetes.org.
-Our call center will ask you a few questions about your issue and send your request to the Legal Advocate Program for review and possible assistance.
+If you have more questions about your child's rights or need help with ongoing problems related to diabetes care at school, call us at 1-800-DIABETES (1-800-342-2383) or send an email to AskADA@diabetes.org.
+Our Center for Information will ask you a few questions about your issue and send your request to the Legal Advocate Program for review and the provision of information and guidance.

 While the ADA attempts to ensure that all legal information is accurate and current, this general legal information is not a substitute for individualized legal advice, particularly in relation to information related to state or local laws or regulations.
 The law may change or have additional exceptions or interpretations.
 The ADA and its employees are not responsible for any negative results arising from improper reliance on the above information.
 For detailed and individualized legal advice or representation, contact a locally licensed attorney.